Q: What is Degree Works™?

-- The “SUNY General Education Information” section appears in all AA and AS degree audits.
-This section is for advisement purposes only and is NOT required for graduation.
-It is advice suggested for those students who may plan to transfer into a four year SUNY institution.
-SUNY suggests that students should complete at least 7 out of the 10 categories in this section by the time that they graduate from a Community College and transfer to a senior school.
+- The “SUNY General Education Information” is for advisement purposes only and is NOT required for graduation.
+It is advice suggested for those students who may plan to transfer into a four-year SUNY institution.
+SUNY suggests that students complete at least 7 out of the 10 categories, and a total of 30 general education credits, by the time that they graduate from a Community College.

 - The sections at the bottom of the audit can be interpreted as follows (not all of these sections will appear on every student’s audit):